a2659802/HK-Modding-API-Docs/source/PlayerData.rst

 .. code-block:: c#

-    // Wether the player has the Hunter's Journal pd.hasJournal = false;
+    // Whether the player has the Hunter's Journal pd.hasJournal = false;
     // Last entry looked at
     pd.lastJournalItem = 0;
-    // Wether the player has seen the journal message pd.seenJournalMsg = false;
+    // Whether the player has seen the journal message pd.seenJournalMsg = false;
-    // Wether the player has seen the hunter message pd.seenHunterMsg = false;
+    // Whether the player has seen the hunter message pd.seenHunterMsg = false;
-    // Wether the player has a full journal pd.fillJournal = false;
+    // Whether the player has a full journal pd.fillJournal = false;
     // Amount of completed entries
     pd.journalEntriesCompleted = 0;